Statue of Robert Burns (Milwaukee): Statue

-Bronze bas relief panels
+Bronze panels

-The bronze panels on the Burns Monument are in the bas relief style.
-The western bas relief, entitled Burns at the Plough, shows the poet resting his team of horses while plowing.
-The eastern bas relief, entitled A Cotter's Saturday Night, depicts a scene from Burns's poem of the same name.
+The bronze panels on the Burns Monument are in the bas-relief style.
+The western panel, entitled Burns at the Plough, shows the poet resting his team of horses while plowing.
+The eastern panel, entitled A Cotter's Saturday Night, portrays the simple piety, warmth, and moral virtue of a Scottish peasant family's weekly gathering on the eve of the Sabbath.